Plantius/copl-assignment/README.md

 ## Description

-### Installing
+## Installing
-Execute the following code in a Unix command terminal in a location of your choice:
+Build the project using the MakeFile:
 ```
 make
 ```